cursedarcangel/CraftListMod/README.md

 # CraftListMod
-A Mod of CraftList [CraftList]https://github.com/cursedarcangel/CraftList, but implemented as a mod.
+[CraftList](https://github.com/cursedarcangel/CraftList), but implemented as a mod.